 Reduce oven heat to 200 F. Mound the meringue on the pan in a round shape about 6 inches in diameter.

 Bake for 1 hour.
-Turn off oven, leaving meringue in the oven until it is cold or overnight.
+Turn off oven, leaving meringue in oven until it is cold, or overnight.

 Use a serrated knife to gently saw slices.
 Store leftovers in a covered container.

-Note: If you cannot find superfine sugar, place granulated sugar in a and process until the sugar crystals are down to half the original size.
+Note: If you cannot find superfine sugar, place granulated sugar in a food processor and process until the sugar crystals are down to half the original size.
 Then measure and proceed with the pavlova.